top of page

 Bald Eagles

-Ever since Cedar Point Park was established in 1992, we have recorded bald eagles nesting on the property.
 The eagles generally will use the same nest for several years in a row, beginning their nesting activity in October and having their chicks fledge and leave the area around April and May.
-Their nesting activity may cause some portions of the trails to be closed for part of the year, but we do install scopes to help you observe the nest from a respectful distance.

 Guided Walks in Charlotte County